damoski2/FullStack-Vue-Project/README.md

 ---

-**Note**: This is a frontend demo application.
-Product images are from Unsplash.
-No real transactions are processed.
+**Note**: This is a frontend demo application for a fictitious after-school classes marketplace.
+Class images are from Unsplash, and teacher avatars are from Pravatar.
+No real transactions or enrollments are processed.
+All data is for demonstration purposes only.

+## 📖 Additional Documentation

+For a complete feature overview, see [FEATURES.md](./FEATURES.md)